danzilberdan/danzilberdan.github.io/_posts/2024-03-02-open-blogging-stack.markdown

 categories:
 ---

-The internet evolved as a distributed network of loosley coupled and specialized services.
+The internet evolved as a distributed network of loosely coupled and specialized services.
 Competing for revenue, services expanded their offerings and locked their users by using closed protocols.
 For example, open IM protocols like [XMPP](https://xmpp.org/) were replaced by closed apps like WhatsApp.